-VIDEO: AAU boys basketball brawl between players, officials wreaks havoc
+VIDEO: Boys basketball brawl between players, officials wreaks havoc

-Another week, another massive AAU basketball brawl, though this one was caught on camera.
+Another week, another massive basketball brawl, though this one was caught on camera.

 RELATED: Parents claim AAU girls basketball brawl involves 40, leaves one with concussion

-A week after parents claimed a game between an Atlanta-area AAU girls team and their counterparts from Texas descended into a 40 person fracas, a Chicago AAU squad became embroiled in an on court fight with officials at The Association tournament finals in Emerson, Georgia, near Atlanta, on Sunday.
+A week after parents claimed a game between an Atlanta-area AAU girls team and their counterparts from Texas descended into a 40 person fracas, a Chicago squad became embroiled in an on-court fight with officials at The Association tournament finals in Emerson, Georgia, near Atlanta, on Sunday.

 Video footage of the fight from multiple angles can be seen above, as uploaded to World Star Hip Hop after originally posted by RCSSports recruiting reporter Doug Jones.
 World Star Hip Hop reported the teams involved as Chicago R.A.W.
 Athletics and the Houston Raptors.
 The incident was both explosive and stunning, starting when one of the officials took off his shirt as if to prepare for a fight.
 He was held back by a colleague, but that official then became entangled with someone who appeared to be a member of the R.A.W.
 Athletics coaching staff.

-Note: Editors Note: The Amateur Athletic Union (AAU) issued a statement late Sunday distancing itself from the event, noting that the game in question was not sanctioned by AAU.
-This story has been edited to reflect that information.
-Read the AAU’s full statement here.